ucheuz/rrr-robot-sim/README.md

 # RRR Robot Tracking & Obstacle Avoidance

-This project simulates a 3-joint planar robot arm (RRR manipulator) tracking a moving target in 2D space.
-It includes obstacle avoidance capabilities and compares performance across different control and update frequencies.
+This project simulates a 3-joint planar robotic arm (RRR manipulator) that follows a moving target in 2D space.
+It includes obstacle avoidance features and compares performance across different control and update frequencies.

 ---

 ## Project Overview

-The robot follows a moving target along a sine wave path.
-Joint angles are calculated using inverse kinematics (IK), and movement is visualised using Matplotlib.
-There are three modes you can run:
+The robot tracks a target following a sine wave trajectory.
+Joint angles are calculated using inverse kinematics (IK), and the motion is visualised with Matplotlib.
+The system runs in three different modes:

 - **Task A**: High-frequency control (1kHz) with fast target updates (30Hz)
 - **Task B**: Lower control (50Hz) with slower updates (5Hz)
-- **Obstacle Avoidance**: Robot detects and avoids a red circular obstacle (or freezes)
+- **Obstacle Avoidance**: Robot detects and avoids a static circular obstacle, rerouting or freezing if needed

 ---

 ## How to Set Up and Run

-### 1. Clone the repo (or download the files)
+### 1. Clone the repository (or download the files)
 ```bash
 git clone https://github.com/ucheuz/rrr-robot-sim.git
 cd rrr-robot-sim